gongtiansu/SASA-Net/README.md

 # SA-Net
 ## About The Project

-The implementation of the paper "SA-Net: Building protein 3D structure directly from inter-residue distances using spatial-aware self-attention".
+The implementation of the paper "SASA-Net: A spatial-aware self-attention mechanism for building protein 3D structure directly from inter-residue distances".

 ## Getting Started
 ### Prerequisites